Combinatorial Data Augmentation: A Key Enabler to Bridge Geometry- and Data-Driven WiFi Positioning: Abstract

 \section{Abstract}

 Due to the emergence of various wireless sensing technologies, numerous positioning algorithms have been introduced in the literature, categorized into \emph{geometry-driven positioning} (GP) and \emph{data-driven positioning} (DP).
-These approaches have complementary limitations, e.g., a non-line-of-sight issue for GP and the lack of a real-time training dataset for DP, calling for combining the two for practical use.
-To this end, this paper aims at introducing a new principle, called \emph{combinatorial data augmentation} (CDA), a catalyst for the two approaches' tight integration.
-Specifically, GP-based datasets augmented from different combinations of positioning entities can be used as DP's inputs and labels.
-We confirm the CDA's effectiveness from field experiments based on WiFi \emph{round-trip times} (RTTs) and \emph{inertial measurement units} (IMUs) by designing several CDA-driven positioning algorithms.
-First, we show that CDA enables us to quantify the given position estimates' uncertainties.
-Then, we can filter out unreliable ones for WiFi RTT positioning and compute the covariance matrix of a Kalman filter to integrate two position estimates derived by WiFi RTT and IMUs.
-The mean and standard deviations of the resultant positioning error are $1.65$ (m) and $1.01$ (m), respectively.
-Next, we use the above position estimate to its real-time label for \emph{fingerprint-based positioning} (FBP), shown to provide an acceptable positioning accuracy, say the average positioning error of $1.51$ (m) with a standard deviation of $0.88$ (m).
-Lastly, we discuss the proposed CDA's potential from positioning and beyond positioning perspectives.
+These approaches have respective limitations, e.g., a non-line-of-sight issue for GP and the lack of a labeled dataset for DP, which can be complemented by integrating both methods.
+To this end, this paper aims to introduce a novel principle called \emph{combinatorial data augmentation} (CDA), a catalyst for the two approaches' seamless integration.
+Specifically, GP-based datasets augmented from different combinations of positioning entities, called \emph{preliminary estimate locations} (PELs), can be used as DP's inputs.
+We confirm the CDA's effectiveness from field experiments based on WiFi \emph{round-trip times} (RTTs) and \emph{inertial measurement units} (IMUs) by designing several CDA-based positioning algorithms.
+First, we show that CDA offers various metrics quantifying each PEL's reliability, thereby filtering out unreliable PELs for WiFi RTT positioning.
+Second, CDA helps compute the measurement covariance matrix of a Kalman filter for fusing two position estimates derived by WiFi RTT and IMUs.
+Third, we use the above position estimate as the corresponding PEL's real-time label for fingerprint-based positioning as a representative DP algorithm.
+It provides accurate and reliable positioning results, says an average positioning error of $1.51$ (m) with a standard deviation of $0.88$~(m).